metalwarrior665/actor-google-sheets/README.md

 Don't forget that for the first time you need to run this actor manually so you properly [authorize and authenticate](#authentication-and-authorization).

-## Deduplicate options and transform function
+## Deduplication options and transform function

 By default the behaviour of the import is straightforward. `replace` mode simply replaces the old content with new rows, `append` simply adds new rows below the old ones, `modify` doesn't do anything (it is only usable with filter options or transform function) and `read` saves the data as they are to the key-value store.
 But for more complicated imports that require importing only unique items or any other custom functionality, you need to use one of the following options: `deduplicateByField`, `deduplicateByEquality` or `transformFunction`.
 Behaviour of each of these options is specific to each of the modes so if you need to do some more complicated workflow it is important to understand the interaction.